Oh, the irony!

 “Why, I’ll bet I can get right on Amazon and find a device to put outside and transmit the sounds to an empty radio station or something.”

 “Surely someone on eBay has a device or plans I can buy to create such a thing, right?”

 Despite their marketing promises, I had questions not even the local Radio Shack could answer.
 I resigned myself to cobbling together a Class IV McGyver, scrounging up various PC and radio parts.
 That didn’t work either, and I dropped all action on this for a while.

 Time went by, but the idea wouldn’t go away.
 Everything you use today had to be thought of and produced by somebody.
 Why not me?
 Why not create something the market could clearly use?
 I got to work.
 My earliest prototype was an FM transmitter from a company that sells kits.
 It worked well for a while, allowing me to hear amazing sounds, but as the temperature changed, the tuning would drift and I’d get static.
-I moved on to getting help from mercenary engineers who took pity on me (and surprisingly little of my money) and created various prototypes with wired mics.
-These worked, but all had problems.
+I moved on to getting help (a LOT of help) from a friend and lawyer, Dan Hull, who found mercenary engineers that took pity on me (and surprisingly little of my money) and created various prototypes with wired mics.
+These worked to a degree, but all had problems.